Family Food on the Table

 We love these chicken thighs served just on their own, but you could of course add a sauce or serve them with some dipping sauces.

-Or get creative and use your favorite sauce or dressing to pair with these.
+Or get creative and use your favorite sauce or dressing.

 OK, let’s round out this meal and get ready to eat!

-– You can serve this chicken with baked or mashed potatoes, steamed rice or creamy polenta.
-Pasta would work too.
+• You can serve this chicken with baked or mashed potatoes, steamed rice or creamy polenta.

-– You could also do a side salad to keep things simple.
+• You could also do a side salad or store-bought bagged salad to keep things simple.

-Roasted chicken thighs in a large white bowl set on turquoise napkins with a sprig of parsley
+Browned and crispy baked chicken thighs served in a white bowl with parsley for garnish.

 Looking for some more exciting sides to go with this chicken for your dinner?